nayandas69/auto-website-visitor/README.md

 ### For Windows

-- Download `awv.exe` from the release
+- Download `Auto.Website.Visitor.exe` from the release
 - Double click to launch
 - Follow on-screen prompts